 Lesson Plan - Get It!

-Word problems with more than one step can be sometimes be confusing.
+Word problems with more than one step can sometimes be confusing.

 Take a moment to review the Words and Mathematical Phrases Guide found under Downloadable Resources in the right-hand sidebar.
 Knowing these words and phrases can help you figure out which operations to use when solving the problem.

-Read the problem in the beginning of the lesson.
+Read the problem at the beginning of the lesson.
 On a piece of paper, write down what you think the answer should be.

 - Step 1 Determine what the question is asking for.
 What am I trying to find?